flancia-coop/doc.anagora.org/social-coop-cwg.md

 D: Bonfire.
 Any opinions?
 Treating it as "demo"?
 Or taking it on as moderated space?
 Is there some boilerplate warning we should be including?
 H: Don't know what it is?
 D: I don't feel like I really understand moderation over there tbh
+C: Fediverse software.
+A lot of overlap with Mastodon rn - but more features, and possibility for
+D:

 ## 2026-02-02 special welcome Malaya edition